Powerful Afghan governor defying President Ghani agrees to go

 As well as underlining government weakness, the standoff highlighted the ethnic divisions that over the past two years have come increasingly to the fore in Afghan politics.

-Atta Noor is one of the leaders of Jamiat-i Islami, a party mainly supported by Persian-speaking ethnic Tajiks from northern Afghanistan, many of whom have been bitterly resentful of Ghani, a Pashtun, whom they accuse of favoring his own ethnic group.
+Atta Noor is one of the leaders of Jamiat-i Islami, a party mainly supported by Persian-speaking ethnic Tajiks from northern Afghanistan, many of whom have been bitterly resentful of Ghani, a Pashtun, whom they accuse of favouring his own ethnic group.

 However his relations with other Jamiat leaders, notably Chief Executive Abdullah Abdullah, have also been difficult, with the two seen as potential rivals to lead the party in the presidential election.

-Additional reporting by Abdul Aziz Ibrahimi in KABUL; Writing by James Mackenzie; Editing by Clarence Fernandez
+Additional reporting by Abdul Aziz Ibrahimi in KABUL; Writing by James Mackenzie; Editing by Clarence Fernandez and Alison Williams